agkozak/agkozak-zsh-prompt/README.md

 * username
 * whether a session is local, or remote over SSH or `mosh`
 * an abbreviated path
+* the execution time of the last command
 * Git branch and status
 * the exit status of the last command, if it was not zero
 * if `vi` line editing is enabled, whether insert or command mode is active